The science bit

 2. In the autumn, gather seeds from any trees that you can, such as chestnuts and acorns.
 Plant them in nature or stick them in pots until you can take them somewhere that will give them the opportunity to grow into the giant CO2-absorbing machines that they are destined to become.

-3. Share these tips on social and when in conversation.
+3. Learn more about hemp and tell others about it.
 Encourage everybody to start actively planting trees.
-Put pressure on your government to embark on large-scale tree planting.
+Put pressure on your government to embark on large-scale tree planting and to embrace hemp.

 4. If you have some land and would like to grow hemp with us, get in touch today.

-5. Measure your carbon footprint, be shocked, offset and reduce.
+5. Measure your carbon footprint, minimise, and manage.

 Wisdom from China